electerious/Ackee/docs/CORS headers.md

 Access-Control-Allow-Headers: Content-Type
 ```

-### Heroku or other Platforms-As-A-Service
+## Heroku or Platforms-As-A-Service configuration

-If you are running Ackee on a platform which handles SSL for you, you may want a quick solution for setting CORS headers.
+If you are running Ackee on a platform which handles SSL for you, you may want a quick solution for setting CORS headers instead of using a [reverse proxy](SSL%20and%20HTTPS.md).

 As an environment variable, you will need to just set: